Curriculum

 Capstone Rotation

-Our unique Capstone Rotation is specially designed as a capstone to a resident’s training.
-A senior resident works one-on-one with an attending and experiences life as a hospitalist.
-The attending is able to focus on the senior resident, tailoring rounds to build up the resident’s skills, including efficiency and building rationale while reviewing landmark articles.
+Our unique Capstone Rotation is designed to push residents to “put it all together” as an independent hospitalist.
+In this rotation, a senior resident works one-on-one with an attending the attending is able to focus on the senior resident, tailoring rounds to build up the resident’s skills, including workflow, efficiency, autonomous decision making and building rationale while reviewing landmark articles.

 Subspecialty Rotations